 If you’re weekend-ing with your favorite pup, be sure to bring them along.
 The Rainbow Ice Cream Shops offers an ice cream on the house for your furry friend!

 Dreaming of catching up with a koala?
 Want to see how cute a wombat waddle really is?
 (It’s the cutest.)
 Are you a fan of high flying birds of prey and precocious parrots?
 Visit Healesville Sanctuary to get up close and personal with uniquely Australian animals.

 Yarra Glen Racecourse Market

 The first Sunday of every month from 9am-2pm, the Yarra Glen Racecourse Market draws crowds for an outdoor shopping experience sure to satisfy.
 Handmade gifts and delicious treats makes this the sweetest stop before heading back to the city.
-I was tempted at Rosemarie’s Cakes by the fluffiest marshmallows I’ve ever eaten (they’re even gluten-free if that’s something you’re into) and took home a pack of gnocchi with arrabiatta sauce from Alberto’s Delicacies that fed me until Wednesday… score!
+I was tempted at Rosemarie’s Cakes by the fluffiest marshmallows I’ve ever eaten.
+(They’re even gluten-free if that’s something you’re into.)
+Then, I took home a pack of gnocchi with arrabiatta sauce from Alberto’s Delicacies, which fed me until Wednesday… score!

 Visiting after the first weekend of the month?
 Check out one of the other markets in the Yarra Valley here.

 What are you waiting for?
 Escape the hustle and bustle of the city, and trade it for the sounds of nature and a really great glass of blueberry wine!

 Monday 20th of March 2023

 My girlfriends and I started our trip by renting a car and then headed from the Melbourne CBD to the Yarra Valley, one of the best wine regions in the world.
 We rented a comfortable car and drove comfortably.
 And it really is an interesting route. https://14cars.com/car-rental/australia-melbourne-international-airport-mel